la-lo-go/Duopic/README.md

 # Duopic

-Duopic is a sleek, vanilla js web app for creating dual-image collages optimized for twitter previews.
+Duopic is a sleek, vanilla js web app for creating dual-image collages optimized for Twitter (X) previews.

 ## Features